Ecommerce Website Design South Africa: Best Practices for Sales

 Many ecommerce stores lose revenue late in the journey.

-The best checkout is usually the one that feels calm and predictable.
+A useful checkout usually feels calm and predictable.

 A simple ecommerce design scorecard